benno1237/Translator/README.md

 Self hosted Translator Bot for Discord!

 libraries needed:
-discord.py (this bot is made with the old discord.py, not the new rewrite section) aiohttp googletrans dataIO (or any oder json library)
+discord.py (this bot is made with the old discord.py, not the new rewrite section), aiohttp, googletrans, dataIO (or any other json library)

 commands:
 !translate